David Raih

-David Raih (pronounced RYE; born September 9, 1980) is an American professional football coach who is the tight ends coach for the Washington Commanders of the National Football League (NFL).
+David Raih (pronounced RYE; born September 9, 1980) is an American professional football coach who is the offensive pass game coordinator for the Washington Commanders of the National Football League (NFL).
 He played college football as a quarterback for the Iowa Hawkeyes.
 Raih entered coaching as an intern at UCLA in 2008 and has also coached with the Hawkeyes, Texas Tech Red Raiders, and Vanderbilt Commodores of the NCAA and the NFL's Green Bay Packers, Arizona Cardinals, and Tampa Bay Buccaneers.

 Early life

 Raih was born on September 9, 1980, in Edina, Minnesota, later attending Saint Thomas Academy in Mendota Heights, Minnesota.
 Raih was a three-sport athlete in football, basketball and track.
 In his junior year, his team won the Minnesota state basketball championship.
 He also quarterbacked his team to the Minnesota state semifinals in football in both his junior and senior years.

 Raih played college football as a quarterback for the Hawkeyes at the University of Iowa, winning the Big Ten Conference title in 2002 and a berth in the 2003 Orange Bowl.
 His playing career was limited due to injury, with surgery performed on his throwing arm in 1999 and 2002.
 From 2004 to 2007, Raih was a sales representative a manufacturer of orthopedic devices.